- Home

 | Espoo | 35 | 90 | 1,250 |

 Successfully passing the driving tests in Finland requires preparation and understanding of the local driving culture.
-Here are some s:
+Here are some practical tips:

 Firstly, practice is crucial.
 Most driving schools in Finland offer simulators that mimic real-world conditions, allowing learners to practice safely.
 In cities like Turku, these simulators are particularly advanced, offering scenarios like icy roads and low visibility.